 Do Goat Horns Grow Back if Broken or After Disbudding?

 The horns of goats are used to defend themselves.
 Butting and ramming are how goats interact, sometimes with affection and sometimes with anger.
-Goat horns are indeed a natural element of the composition of most goat breeds.
+Goat horns are indeed a natural element in the composition of most goat breeds.

 What Happens When a Goat’s Horn Breaks Off?